 It is a perennial that blooms from spring to the early summer.
 Mature roots, at least three years old or older, are the parts of astragalus used in medicinal applications.

 The primary medicinal applications of astragalus include as an anti-inflammatory, as a hypotensive to lower blood pressure, as a blood cleanser, and as a hypothyroid to mildly depress functioning of the thyroid.
 It is also generally used to boost resistance in dogs due to its high antioxidant components.

 I personally used and recommend Seven Forests Astragulus 10 which is in my opinion one of the best!
-My dobie Jenna was on this for years after being diagnosed with kidney and liver problems.
+My dobie Jenna was on this for years after being diagnosed as being hypothyroid, and having kidney and liver problems.
 Use this dosage as a guide: My 75 pound dobe received: 1 tablet in the morning and 1 in the evening.

 - Astragalus also stimulates T-cell activity and raises white blood cell counts, boosting the body’s defenses against disease and illness by improving the function of the liver.